 Gomphrena (Globe Amaranth) Gomphrena globosa Annual.
 Germination: 70°F, darkness required, 20 days.
 Sow indoors in March, transplant in May.
 Space 9-12 in. apart.

-GLOBE AMARANTH MIXED COLORS Mixture of colors includes purple, red, pink, and white clover-like flowers.
-Drought tolerant.
-Ht.
-30 in.
-Clean seed. #01602 Pkt (0.15 g, ~29 seeds) \$3.25 Jewels of Opar See Greens, p.
-23 Job's Tears Coix lacryma-jobi Annual.
+GLOBE AMARANTH MIXED COLORS Unavilable for 2022.

+Job's Tears Coix lacryma-jobi Annual.
 Germination: 70 degrees, 21 days.
 Scarify to speed germination.
 Full sun.
 Direct sow or transplant after last frost.
 Space 2-3 ft. apart.

-Job's Tears 0G S ⇒ ≥ 110 days.
-1⁄4 in. x 3/8 in. tear-shaped seeds in an attractive mix of mottled patterns dominated by shades of gray, with some black and white.
+Job's Tears OG S 🌞 🕿 110 days.
+1⁄4 in. x 3⁄4 in. tear-shaped seeds in an attractive mix of mottled patterns dominated by shades of gray, with some black and white.
 Seeds are easily threaded and frequently used in rosaries and other beaded accessories.
 Seeds borne in clusters on mostly 3 ft. tall grass plants; some plants reach about 5 ft. tall.
-Hard pseudocarps make this variety unsuitable for culinary use.
-Cannot ship to HI. #01622 Pkt (4 g, ~19 seeds) \$3.25 Nigella (Love-in-a-Mist) Nigella damascena Annual.
+Hard pseudocarps make this variety unsuitable for culinary use. #01622 Pkt (4 g, ~19 seeds) \$3.25 Cannot ship to HI.
+Nigella (Love-in-a-Mist) Nigella damascena Annual.
 Germination: 60°F, 21 days.
 Full sun.
 Direct sow after frost since it does not transplant easily.
 Space 9 in. apart.
 75 days.
 Self sows readily.
-NIGELLA LOVE-IN-A-MIST MIXED COLORS 0G S \ \ ■ An old-fashioned flower from southern Europe sometimes called Fennel Flower because of its nutmeg-flavored seeds.
-Mixed flowers in shades of blue, pink, white, and purple, averaging 11⁄2 in. in diameter. #01605 Pkt (0.2 g, -77 seeds) \$2.75; #01605C (7 g) \$6.50 Strawflower Helichrysum bracteatum Annual.
+Nigella Love-in-a-Mist Mixed Colors OG S 構 🕿 An old-fashioned flower from southern Europe sometimes called Fennel Flower because of its nutmeg-flavored seeds.
+Mixed flowers in shades of blue, pink, white, and purple, averaging 11/2 in. in diameter. #01605 Pkt (0.2 g, ~77 seeds) \$2.75 Our flower selection emphasizes open-pollinated traditional favorites.
+Many people have told us that they enjoy the single-flowered old fashioned types because of their elegant simplicity and beauty, and others have commented that the fragrance has been bred out of many modern varieties.
+Our Seed Shares exchange policy (pg.
+85) also applies to family heirloom flowers.
+With your help we all may be able to enjoy the fragrance and simplicity of old-fashioned flowers in modern gardens.
+Strawflower Helichrysum bracteatum Annual.
 Germination: 60°F, light required, 10 days.
 Full sun.
 Sow indoors in March, transplant after frost.
 Space 9-12 in. apart.
 Harvest flowers when blooms are 2/3 open.
 The flowers keep for months, great for indoor color after fall frosts.

-STRAWFLOWER TALL MIX PStandard tall strawflower with mixed colors: yellow, bronze, crimson, white, and shades of rose. #01608 Pkt (0.2 g, ~280 seeds) \$2.75 Ornamental Wheat Triticum sp.
+STRAWFLOWER TALL MIX OG S 🌞 Standard tall strawflower with mixed colors: yellow, bronze, crimson, white, and shades of rose. #01608 Pkt (0.2 g, ~280 seeds) \$2.75 Ornamental Wheat Triticum sp.
 An excellent addition to dried flower arrangements.
 All require full sun for good color development.
 Plant in the spring as soon as soil can be worked.
 Matures in mid-to-late summer.
 Space 12 in. apart.